surroundaustralia/idn-ds/len-and-sandra-notes.md

    - data owners, data custodians, data collections, datasets, subjects, places
    - leverage AUSTLANG (see Sandra's work converting this to XML and matching to unofficial Tindale shape file)
  - explicitly add licensing;
- - provide sufficient information about the collection to enable a user to determine if its relevant and useful to them (a challenging task as this is quite a complex collection when provenance is considered)
+ - provide sufficient information about the collection to enable a user to determine if it is relevant and useful to them
+   - a challenging task as this is quite a complex collection when provenance is considered
  - provide direct access to the data or machine actionable process by which data can be requested (ldaca RO-Crate) ;
  - add linkage between the States (it's really one study with multiple geospatial extents (States, Police Districts) and multiple temporal extents, and multiple classification      systems (differences by State and temporal evolution).
 Possible candidate for "depth" study;

 Explcitly capture and enable human friendly and useful presentations:
  - geospatial scale, extent and frequency